UPCOMING PROGRAMS

 A Global Food Tourism Destination

 Osaka is a must-visit destination for food lovers worldwide.
-From its signature street foods like takoyaki (octopus balls) and okonomiyaki (savory pancakes) to its world-renowned Kobe beef and sushi, the city offers an unmatched culinary experience.
+From its signature street foods, such as takoyaki (octopus balls) and okonomiyaki (savory pancakes), to its world-renowned Kobe beef and sushi, the city offers an unmatched culinary experience.
 Numerous Michelin-starred restaurants, as well as long-standing family-owned eateries, provide a rich contrast of fine dining and comfort food, making Osaka a paradise for gastronomes.
 The city’s commitment to innovation in food technology and sustainability further enhances its global reputation as a leader in the culinary world.

-By choosing Osaka as the location for our 2025 summer program, we invite you to discover the past, present, and future of Japan’s culinary and cultural landscape in an engaging and unforgettable way.
+By choosing Osaka as the location for our 2026 summer programs, we invite you to discover the past, present, and future of Japan’s culinary and cultural landscape in an engaging and unforgettable way.

 Faculty Highlights